BikashBaruah/CDA/README.md

-# CDA
-This is the code for our proposed algorithm, density based community detection algorithm.
+This section presents the code for our proposed density-based community detection algorithm.
+The datasets employed in this study are accessible through NCBI, with the corresponding URL and dataset IDs detailed in the manuscript.
+Following this, raw datasets undergo meticulous preprocessing, after which the refined data is utilized within our algorithmic framework.
+A comprehensive description of the dataset preprocessing methodology is elaborated upon within the manuscript.